Click on the headings (below) to access these common topics more quickly

 Balustrade and Hand Rail Heights

-To comply with F4 Safety from Falling of the New Zealand Building Code, a balustrade needs to be 900mm high for stairs or ramps, 1 meter high on all decks above 1 meter in height on residential properties, and 1.1 meters high for commercial properties and all other locations.
+To comply with F4 Safety from Falling off the New Zealand Building Code, a balustrade needs to be 900mm high for stairs or ramps, 1 meter high on all decks above 1 meter in height on residential properties, and 1.1 meters high for commercial properties and all other locations.

 Booking an inspection

 It is the owner’s or the agent’s responsibility to book the inspections indicated in their Building Consent from the Council.
 Inspections must happen after each stage of the building project is completed so that the Building Officers can check the compliance of the build with the approved building consent plans and documentation.
 Please book an inspection several days ahead of when you will need it so that you will not have to wait in line.
 If you are not ready for the inspection then please cancel it so that the officer’s time is not wasted.
 Please call your local council to book inspections.
 Go to Inspections, for more information.
-See also Inspections Checklists.
+See also Inspection Checklists.

 Boundaries, Setbacks to boundaries